confluentinc/ksql/documentation/quickstart-non-docker.rst

   :local:

-This part of the quickstart will guide you through the steps to setup KSQL for non-Docker environments.
+This part of the quickstart will guide you through the steps to setup a Kafka cluster and start KSQL for non-Docker environments.
+Once you complete these steps, you can start using KSQL to query the Kafka cluster.

 Start a Kafka cluster